Live Resin – How it’s Made and What’s Special About It

 What is Live Resin?

 As one of the most potent and flavourful cannabis products, live resin falls under the category of what Health Canada identifies as a chemically concentrated extract.
+Live resin is a product that’s a member of the high terpene full spectrum extract (HTFSE) family of cannabis concentrates.

 To illustrate what makes this extract unique, we must first delve into its creation method.